Maximize Your VO2 Max with Hybrid Training

 2. Stay Consistent

 Regular aerobic and anaerobic work is key to sustained improvements.
+Slowly increase the intesity.
+Just enough to make a difference but just so little that you barely notice it.

 3. Optimize Nutrition

 Proper fueling, including adequate carbohydrates, supports high-intensity efforts that drive VO2 max gains.
+Have some 30-40 minutes before the intense workouts and some immediately after.

 4. Prioritize Recovery

 VO2 max improvements occur during recovery.
 Ensure sufficient sleep, hydration, and active recovery sessions.
+Basic stuff but often overlooked.
+Follow the trends in your night time HR and HRV to see how you are handling the increase in volume and intensity.

 With hybrid training, you can take a strategic approach to improving your VO2 max while maintaining strength, resilience, and versatility.
 Whether you’re chasing a faster 5K, tackling a grueling hike, or just looking to optimize your fitness, VO2 max is a metric worth prioritizing.